Benjamin Mendy: Manchester City

-On 24 July 2017, it was announced that Premier League club Manchester City had signed Mendy on a six-year contract, for a fee reported to be £52m.
+On 24 July 2017, it was announced that Premier League club Manchester City had signed Mendy on a six-year contract, for a fee reported to be £52 million.
 The transfer fee eclipsed the previous record for a defender, set ten days prior by City on teammate Kyle Walker.

-On 23 September 2017, Mendy sustained an injury against Crystal Palace, hurting his right knee in a challenge against Palace forward Andros Townsend.
+On 23 September, Mendy sustained an injury against Crystal Palace, hurting his right knee in a challenge against Palace forward Andros Townsend.

 The club later confirmed that he had ruptured the anterior cruciate ligament in his knee, and he underwent surgery in Barcelona on 29 September.
 Mendy returned from injury on 22 April 2018, as a 75th-minute substitute for Fabian Delph in a game against Swansea City at the City of Manchester Stadium.
 This appearance gave him the minimum five league games required to receive a Premier League winners' medal.

 In the 2018–19 season, Mendy played in 10 of the first 12 Premier League games for City, assisting five goals in the process.
 On 14 November 2018, days after the 3–1 win against Manchester United, it was announced Mendy had once again undergone surgery in Barcelona for a cartilage problem in his left knee, and was expected to be out for 12 weeks.

 On 28 November 2020, Mendy scored his first goal for City in a 5–0 home league win over Burnley.
+On 15 August 2021, he featured in the opening match of the 2021–22 season in a 1–0 defeat against Tottenham Hotspur, to be his last match at the club.

+In August 2021, he was suspended by Manchester City after having been accused and charged with rape by several women and he ceased to play for the club while under suspension.
+Having not played in nearly two years due to his arrest, City announced they would release Mendy when his contract expired on 30 June 2023.

+Lorient

+On 19 July 2023, 23 months after his last appearance in professional football, Mendy signed a two-year contract with Ligue 1 club Lorient.
+Club owner Loïc Féry refused to comment when asked about the signing by radio station France Bleu.
+On 17 September, he made his debut for Lorient, coming off the bench in a 2–2 draw against Monaco.
+On 10 December, he scored his first goal since his return to football, in a 4–2 home loss to former club Marseille.

+Affected by injury, Mendy took no part in 2024–25.
+He finished his spell at Lorient with 15 appearances, two goals and one assist.

+Zürich

+On 11 February 2025, Mendy left Lorient and signed for FC Zürich, who were 8th in the Swiss Super League.
+He signed until summer 2026.
+After just five months, his contract was dissolved by mutual agreement, having made just eight appearances.

+Pogoń Szczecin

+On 16 September 2025, Mendy signed a one-year deal with Polish club Pogoń Szczecin, with an option to extend.
+He made his debut against Jagiellonia Białystok on November 9, 2025.